RutvikC/Project-3/README.md

 ```
 One thing you would notice, when the program execution ends it that there is a 'log.txt' file created in the current working directory.
 That file actually kept track of all the commands you ran from start to the end with the respective command numbers and also the found patterns for some of the commands along with the directory paths, file names, options, etc.

+# LIMITATIONS
+While choosing options from 2 to 4, you can get 'No such directory' message on the terminal, which is likely that you don't have file permission to read.
+And so you need to go and manually change the file permissions, as there is no way os.path() can bypass that error.
+I have a sample text file 'mycontact.txt' which you can use instead your file for grading purpose.

+When searching for files you cannot use **-exec**; the reason for not using that option is because the syntax for using that ends with \\; and in Python '\\' is treated as an escape character which is why by default python takes \\; as \\\\; and so 'find' command returns nothing.
+I tried all ways to get around it, but nothing seems to be working.